USAJOBS/help-center/faq/application/not-considered.md

 You can find the agency contact information at the bottom of the job announcement.

-1. Sign into your account by clicking the **Sign In** icon at the top right of any page.
+1. Sign into your USAJOBS profile.
 2. Go to your **Applications**, located on your **Home** page and find the job application you want to inquire about.
 3. Click the **+** icon or job title.
 4. Click **Full job announcement**.
 5. Scroll to the bottom of the job announcement and use the contact phone number or email listed.

 An application status is only available if you submit your resume through USAJOBS using the **Apply** button.
-We can’t track your application if you posted it directly to an agency’s website or through any other job application method outside of your USAJOBS account (i.e. fax, email, mail, etc).
+We can’t track your application if you posted it directly to an agency’s website or through any other job application method outside of your USAJOBS profile (i.e. fax, email, mail, etc).